carpentries/carpentrycon/AtoZ_of_CarpentryCon.md

 We will be using the catering service from Pi restaurant, which is located in the same builiding as the conference venue.
 More restaurant suggestions for you are available on the etherpad dedicated to the discussion on [social activities at CarpentryCon](http://pad.software-carpentry.org/social_events).
 If you have any recommendation please add them there.

-#### S: Skill-up, Sticky Notes, Slack, Special requirements, Surveys, Sponsors, Sightseeing
+#### S: Skill-up, Sticky Notes, Slack, Special requirements, Surveys, Sponsors, Sightseeing, Software Carpentry

 ##### Skill-up